Accurate RNA 3D structure prediction using a language model-based deep learning approach: Acknowledgments

-\paragraph{The structure prediction loss.} The loss function is defined by three levels of structural loss: 1D, 2D, and 3D.
-We will discuss these levels in details.
-We utilize a masked language modeling loss $L_{mlm}$ to extract co-evolutionary information from the MSA on a 1D level without adding curated correlation features.
-In our setting, 5\% of the tokens are randomly masked, and a linear projection layer is used to reconstruct the masked tokens.
+The loss function is defined at 1D, 2D, and 3D levels.
+Each of these levels is discussed in detail below.
+We first employed a masked language modeling loss $L_{mlm}$ to improve the extraction of co-evolutionary information from the MSAs at the 1D level without adding curated correlation features.
+In our experiments, 5\% of the nucleotides were randomly masked, and a linear projection layer was utilized to reconstruct them.

-At the 2D level, a distance loss $L_{dis}$ and a secondary structure loss $L_{ss}$ are designated to supervise the E2Efold-3D to learn the pairwise positional correlations between each residue.
-In particular, three feed-forward layers are considered for distance prediction to predict the pairwise distance between $P$, $C4$, and $N$ atoms.
-Distance is divided into 40 bins, where the first and last bins indicate $<2$ \AA{} and $>38$ \AA{}, respectively, and the distance between $[2$ \AA{},38 \AA{}$]$ is evenly divided into 38 bins.
-Additionally, the cross-entropy loss is used to determine if the distance predictions belong to the correct bin.
-For the secondary structure prediction loss $L_{ss}$, a feed-forward layer is leveraged on top of pairwise features to predict the secondary structure.
-The secondary structure $C$ is a $L\times L$ binary matrix, where $L$ denotes the sequence length, $C_{i,j}=0, 1$ indicates that if the i-th and j-th residue form a base pair.
+At the 2D level, a distance loss $L_{dis}$ and a secondary structure loss $L_{ss}$ were applied to supervise RhoFold+ to learn the pairwise positional correlations between each residue.
+In particular, three feed-forward layers were used for distance prediction to predict the pairwise distance between the $P$, $C4$, and $N$ atoms.
+The distance was divided into 40 bins, where the first and last bins indicate $<2$~\AA{} and $>38$~\AA{}, respectively, and the distances between $[2$~\AA{}, 38~\AA{}$]$ were evenly divided into 36 bins.
+Additionally, the cross-entropy loss was used to determine if the distance predictions belong to the correct bin.
+For the secondary structure prediction loss $L_{ss}$, a feed-forward layer was leveraged on top of pairwise features to predict the secondary structure.
+The secondary structure $C$ is a $L\times L$ binary matrix, where $L$ denotes the sequence length, and $C_{i,j}=0$ or $1$ indicates if the $i$-th and $j$-th residue form a base pair.

-At the 3D level, the gradients come from the main Frame Aligned Point Error (FAPE) loss, an secondary structure constraint loss and a clash violation loss $L_{clash}$.
-The FAPE loss proposed in AlphaFold2 scores a set of predicted atom coordinates under a set of predicted local frames against the corresponding ground truth atom coordinates and ground truth local frames.
-The loss is invariant under rigid motions.
-When predicted structure differs from the ground truth by an arbitrary rotation and translation, the loss will stay in constant.
+At the 3D level, gradients were derived from the main Frame Aligned Point Error (FAPE) loss, the secondary structure constraint loss, and the clash violation loss $L_{clash}$.
+AlphaFold2's FAPE loss compares a set of predicted atom coordinates under a set of predicted local frames to the corresponding ground-truth atom coordinates and ground-truth local frames.
+Loss is independent of rigid motions.
+The loss remains constant when the predicted structure differs from the actual structure by arbitrary rotation and translation.